Information about our use of cookies and other tracking technologies

 How you can manage your cookies

 By clicking “I Accept” on the cookies banner, you are agreeing to our use of cookies.
-If you click “I Decline”, we will only use the strictly necessary cookies.
-We cannot disable strictly necessary cookies.
+If you click “I Decline”, we will only use the necessary cookies.
+You may also opt out of the use of Functional, Analytics, Performance, and Advertising cookies by adjusting your preferences on the cookie manager .
+We cannot disable necessary cookies.
 If you’d like to completely disable the use of cookies or instruct your web browser to refuse cookies, in addition to the opt-out links provided above, please visit the help pages of your web browser.
 Please note, however, that if you completely delete or disable cookies, or refuse to accept them, you might not be able to use all of the features we offer and some of our pages might not display properly.
 If you use multiple browsers on your device, you will need to instruct each browser separately.
 Your ability to limit cookies is subject to your browser settings and limitations.

 Do Not Track